Figma to Webflow plugin and app

 Custom fonts

-If you’re using custom fonts in your Figma designs, you’ll need to upload them to your Webflow site prior to transferring your Figma designs, to ensure the fonts transfer correctly.
-If you don’t add the custom fonts to Webflow, they’ll be lost during the transfer.
+If you’re using custom fonts in Figma, upload them to your Webflow site before transferring your designs.
+Otherwise, they’ll be lost during sync.
 Learn how to upload custom fonts to your Webflow sites.

 Images